Some short info about myself:

 Even though I have been working with MOM and SCOM for years now, I actually see new things every day and learn from those experiences and reading blogs from others in the community and just finding things out for myself.
 I also love to try to contribute to the community through this blog and through forums, user groups and giving feedback in beta programs etc. As always the amount of time I have is the only limitation to this, but I try to make time for this purpose.
 I am gratefull and proud of the whole System Center community because it is very active and almost everybody is willing to help others.
 It is great.
 I hope that in some cases my blog and other forms can make a contribution.

-In 2012 and 2013 I have received the Microsoft Most Valuable Professional (MVP) award for System Center Cloud and Datacenter Management.
+In 2012 to 2015 I have received the Microsoft Most Valuable Professional (MVP) award for System Center Cloud and Datacenter Management.

 You can find most of my resume over here: